electron/website/docs/latest/tutorial/macos-dock.md

 ---
 title: "Dock (macOS)"
-description: "Electron has APIs to configure the app's icon in the macOS Dock.
-A macOS-only API exists to create a custom dock menu, but Electron also uses the app dock icon as the entry point for cross-platform features like recent documents and application progress."
+description: "Configure your Electron app's icon in the macOS Dock and create shortcuts for custom tasks."
 slug: macos-dock
 hide_title: false
 ---